G14MB0/conductor/README.md

 ```

 Each node receives a [`NodeInput`](conductor/node.py) instance and returns a
 [`NodeOutput`](conductor/node.py).
-If a plain value or dictionary is returned it
+If a plain value or dictionary is returned itv
 is automatically wrapped into a `NodeOutput`.
-The `status` field decides which
-transition to follow (`default` is used when no matching status exists).
-Returning multiple successors executes them concurrently.
+Returning multiple successors runs
+them concurrently.

 ### Global configuration schema